-Learn about our proven treatment for sexual pain, the DiRoss Methodologysm
+Learn about our proprietary treatment for sexual pain, the DiRoss Methodologysm

 - A thorough assessment is imperative in order to identify the particular type of dyspareunia the woman has and to offer the appropriate intervention.
 The clinician who takes the time to obtain a complete and careful medical, emotional, and sexual evaluation can help resolve most of these problems.

 - It is not mandatory that the partner comes along for the sessions unless otherwise instructed.

 - Treatment itself is about 2-7 sessions depending on the cause, and rarely more than 10 sessions.

 - Read our Insurance page for instructions how to get reimbursed for the treatment.